 3. Resume: You might be thinking, “Why would I add a QR code to my resume?”
 QR codes are great for sharing your online portfolio, showing potential employees your custom website, or directing them to your LinkedIn profile.

 4. Direct Mail: Direct mail is a great place to use QR codes.
 One way is to send individuals to your website to receive a quote or request more information.
 This is also a great opportunity to build your database.

 5. Flyers / Brochures: In April, we shared “5 Things to Keep in Mind While Creating a Flyer.”
 QR codes are great for flyers and brochures because you typically pass them out or hang them in high traffic areas.
 A QR code can give your consumers more information than what is on the flyer but can also let you track your ROI.

 If you think a QR code is right for your next project, reach out to Primoprint!
 Our team will help you create a design and place your code in the perfect spot for your next print project.
+We can even help create the code if you need assistance.
 Get in touch today!